-The Government has pledged Gross Receipts Taxes subject to the annual moderate income housing fund deposit and the TIF special escrow agreement, as well as any prior lien or pledge, to the timely payment of the principal and interest on the Series 2018 A Revenue Bonds, Series 2016 A Notes, Series 2014 D Revenue Bonds, Series 2014 C Revenue and Refunding Bonds, Series 2014 B Revenue Notes, Series 2014 A Revenue Bonds, Series 2012 C Revenue Bonds, Series 2012 A and B Revenue and Refunding Bonds, and the Series 2006 A Revenue Bonds.
+The Government has pledged Gross Receipts Taxes subject to the annual moderate income housing fund deposit, as well as any prior lien or pledge, to the timely payment of the principal and interest on the Series 2018 A Revenue Bonds, Series 2016 A Notes, Series 2014 D Revenue Bonds, Series 2014 C Revenue Bonds, Series 2014 A Revenue Bonds, Series 2012 C Revenue Bonds, Series 2012 A and B Revenue and Refunding Bonds, and the Series 2006 A Revenue Bonds.
 The Government has contracted an independent certified public accounting firm to provide quarterly verification of gross receipts deposits made to the collecting agent, in accordance with bond covenants.
 Also see Note 19.